flyingmachine/brave-clojure-web/content/do-things.md

 ; => "The Human Coffee Pot"
 ```

-Real Clojurists hardly ever do this though.
+Real Clojurists hardly ever do this, though.
 However, Real Clojurists
 *do* use keywords to look up values in maps:

 ### Keywords